Rhye's and Fall of Civilization: Gameplay

 Rhye's and Fall of Civilization is also designed to simulate the drastic impact that the arrival of Europeans had in the New World.
 Upon sailing any unit from Europe to the Americas, the player is instantly granted several military units to simulate the exploits of the Spanish conquistadors.
 This also spawns a plague exclusively amongst the Amerindian civilizations to simulate smallpox.
 Unless they are destroyed by the conquistadors, Mesoamerican civilizations such as the Aztecs and the Mayans typically become vassals to colonial powers, including Spain, France, England, and Portugal.
-English expansion in North America usually comes to an end when the territory changes to that of America in 1776 AD although it is possible to maintain a presence in Canada.
+English expansion in North America usually comes to an end when the territory changes to that of the United States in 1776 AD although it is possible to maintain a presence in Canada.

-Besides the typical victory conditions in the game, every civilization has another victory option – Unique Historical Victories.
+Besides the typical victory conditions in the game, every civilization has another victory option – unique historical victories.
 These usually include three historical achievements that the nation managed or attempted.
-For example, Rome's Unique Historical Victory is to have a barracks, amphitheatre and aqueduct in 5 cities by 200 AD, emulate (at least) the reaches of the Western Roman Empire by 450 AD, and never lose any city to barbarians by 1000 AD.
-Upon completing two Unique Historical Victories, a Triumphal Arch is built in the capital which increases military unit production, and a new golden age starts.
+For example, Rome's unique historical victory is to have a barracks, amphitheatre and aqueduct in 5 cities by 200 AD, emulate (at least) the reaches of the Western Roman Empire by 450 AD, and never lose any city to barbarians by 1000 AD.
+Upon completing two unique historical victories, a Triumphal Arch is built in the capital which increases military unit production, and a new golden age starts.

 Once three civilizations discover the "Nationalism" technology, World Congresses will occur once every 25 turns.
 Major nations are invited to participate.
 Each civilization has the opportunity to choose from a list of cities which they would like to occupy; the others then vote yes, no or abstain.
 For the city to change control, there must simply be more "yes" than "no" votes, and the change takes place instantaneously.
 If a city controlled by a human is voted to be handed over, the player can either comply or refuse the decision; refusing may mean war with nations who voted "yes."
 World Congresses end once the United Nations has been built.